Collyer brothers: Seclusion and hoarding

-Neighbors and shopkeepers in the area described Langley Collyer as a generally polite and rational man, but added that he was "crazy".
+Neighbors and shopkeepers in the area described Langley as a generally polite and rational man, but added that he was "crazy".
 A reporter who interviewed Langley in 1942 described him as a "soft-spoken old gentleman with a liking for privacy" who spoke in a "low, polite and cultivated voice".
 His appearance was disheveled; he sported a droopy mustache, wore a 1910 boating cap and his tattered clothes were held together by pins.
-While Langley Collyer ventured out of the home and occasionally interacted with other people, Homer had scarcely been seen or heard from since he went blind and retreated from the world in 1933.
+While Langley ventured out of the home and occasionally interacted with other people, Homer had scarcely been seen or heard from since he went blind and retreated from the world in 1933.
 Langley was fiercely protective of Homer and would not allow anyone to see or speak to him.
 When he caught neighbors attempting to peek into their windows from a neighboring home, Langley bought the property for $7,500 cash.
 When a small fire broke out in the home in 1941, Langley refused to let firemen who extinguished the fire see or speak to his brother.